 As you can see, this style is all about illustrations and is mostly done in black and white.
 You’ll see the hand of the illustrator’s drawing images after images on a clean white surface to explain a concept to you.

 Whiteboards are known as the most effective type of explainer video thanks to its minimalistic design that allows viewers to concentrate on the content.

 2. Motion Graphic Animation.

 Just as the name suggests, this animation style conveys an explanation through simple animated graphics.
 Since there’s always constant movement, this style is designed to be engaging and easy to follow.

 Motion graphics are incredibly fluid — you almost can’t go wrong with it, whatever the case may be.
 You want to engage audience?
 Make an interactive video — it has the dynamics.
-You want to pitch your brilliant ideas to investors or create a character for your brand?
-Motion graphic looks awesome and can get them in awe.
+If you want to pitch your brilliant ideas to investors or create a character for your brand, motion graphic looks awesome and can get them in awe.
 In a way, motion graphics are designed to be both entertainment, communication and marketing content.

 Although a sharp set of skill and a lot of training is required to draw and animate one of these videos since every motion needs tremendous amount of attention to detail, especially the transition between frames and movement of small objects.
 That’s why most of the times motion graphics take a bigger chunk of your budget compared to other styles.

 This video is an example:

 The idea of this style is to deliver a message through words.
 This type of video is quite common on the Internet, try searching ‘kinetic typography’ on Google and you’ll see what I mean.

 Obviously, as the name suggest, this type of explainer video relies heavily on text.
 Coupled with relevant animation and accompanied by background music that matches the overall feel you’re going for, it’s usually used to inspire people, or to express an idea or way of thinking.